Application for, or modification of, a business permit

 The system uses the information you have entered to determine which documents you need to enclose with your application;

-• or by sending the business permit application by postal mail to the General Directorate for SME, Craft and Retail.
+• or by sending the business permit application by postal mail to the competent General Directorate.

 Anyone can get help with their business permit application through: